 The correct title of the mayor is 'The worshipful the mayor of the London Borough of Harrow'.
 The correct forms of verbal address are:

-- The mayor (female): Mr mayor is the correct form of address.
-Female mayors may elect to be addressed as Madam mayor.
+- The mayor (female): Madam Mayor is the correct form of address.

 - The mayoress: Madam mayoress, or mayoress.
 It is incorrect to refer to the mayoress as the Lady mayoress.